FTSE 100 rebounds on China optimism; THG surges after rejecting buyout bid | Business

 UK's FTSE 100 rebounded on Friday as a move by China to support its economy lifted sentiment at the end of a rocky week for markets, while e-commerce firm THG soared after rejecting a takeover proposal.

-The blue-chip FTSE 100 index and the domestically focussed FTSE 250 index both added 1.4%, erasing nearly all of their weekly declines.
-Oil and gas and banking stocks were the top boosts to the FTSE 100 after China cut a key lending benchmark by a sharper-than-expected 15 basis points to aid a slowing economy.
+The blue-chip FTSE 100 index added 1.2%, while domestically focussed FTSE 250 index added 0.8%, erasing nearly all of their weekly declines.
+Healthcare and banking stocks were the top boosts to the FTSE 100 after China cut a key lending benchmark by a sharper-than-expected 15 basis points to aid a slowing economy.

 "The unexpected upturn in retail sales could be viewed as a positive sign that the consumer isn't as bruised as other data suggests," AJ Bell financial analyst Danni Hewson said in a note.
 "But digging into April's figures, the big uptick in food and drink spend in supermarkets might indicate that people are choosing their kitchen tables over pubs and restaurants as they look to save money."